 Name Status Indication On System initialization completes.
-(Power) Flash System initializing or firmware upgrading is in pronout of the modem router.
+(Power) Flash System initializing or firmware upgrading is in process.
+Do not disconnect or power off the modem router.
 Off Power is off.
 On ADSL synchronization is established. ⊕ (ADSL) Flash ADSL synchronization is in progress.
 (ADSL) Off ADSL synchronization fails.
 Please refer to Note 1 for troubleshooting.
-On Internet connection is available. Ø (Internet) Flash There is data being transmitted or received via the Internet.
-Off No successful Internet connection is available or the modem router is operating in Bridge mode.
+On Internet connection is available.
+(Internet) Flash There is data being transmitted or received via the Internet.
+O (internet) Off No successful Internet connection is available or the modem router is operating in Bridge mode.
 Please refer to Note 2 for

 Name Status Indication troubleshooting.
 On The wireless function is enabled.
 (Wireless) Flash The modem router is sending or receiving data over the wireless network.
-Off The wireless function is disabled.
-On A wireless device has been successfully added to the network by WPS function.
-(WPS) Flash A wireless device is trying to connect to the network via WPS.
+Off The wireless function is disabled. △ (WPS) On A wireless device has been successfully added to the network by WPS function.
+Flash A wireless device is trying to connect to the network via WPS.
 This process may take up to 2 minutes.
 Off The WPS function is disabled or the wireless device fails to be added to the network in 2 minutes after WPS function is enabled.
-Please refer to WPS Settings for more information.
-On The corresponding LAN port is connected. ♀ (LAN1-4) Flash The modem router is sending or receiving data over this LAN port.
-Off The corresponding LAN port is not connected.
+Please refer to